ARPA-SIMC/moncic-ci/doc/build-styles.md

 Set to True to only build source packages, and skip compiling/building binary packages

+#### on_success

+Zero or more scripts or actions to execute after a successful build.

+See [Post-build actions](post-build.actions.md) for documentation of possible values.

+#### on_fail

+Zero or more scripts or actions to execute after a failed build.

+See [Post-build actions](post-build.actions.md) for documentation of possible values.

+#### on_end

+Zero or more scripts or actions to execute after a build, regardless of its result.

+See [Post-build actions](post-build.actions.md) for documentation of possible values.

 ## arpa

 ARPA/SIMC builder, building RPM packages using the logic previously